 The methods used to produce personal residential structure, appurtenant structure, contents, and time element flood loss costs will be reviewed.

+The treatment of law and ordinance coverage will be reviewed.
+If it is not modeled, justification will be reviewed.

 AF-4 Modeled Flood Loss Cost and Flood Probable Maximum Loss Level Considerations